eliotmartin/emhomelab/content/posts/creating-a-cloudflare-tunnel.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
-## The Problem
 Exposing some of my services to the internet involves forwarding ports on my router (specifically 80 and 443) to the machines hosting them.
 This is bad and makes me paranoid.
-I wanted to be able to reach these services from outside without compromising my networks security.
+I wanted to be able to reach these services from outside without compromising my networks security by setting up a **Cloudflare Tunnel** and **NGINX Proxy Manager**

----
-## The Solution
-Set up a **Cloudflare Tunnel** and **NGINX Proxy Manager**

 ---
 ### Cloudflare's Tunnel